patel-shivam/patel-shivam.github.io/index.md

 ![my photo](images/aboutmepic.jpg){:height="250px" width="250px"}

-Hi there, I'm Shivam, a humble junior in the [Electrical Engineering Department](https://www.ee.iitb.ac.in/web) at [IIT Bombay](https://www.iitb.ac.in/).
+Hi there, I'm Shivam, a junior in the [Electrical Engineering Department](https://www.ee.iitb.ac.in/web) at [IIT Bombay](https://www.iitb.ac.in/).
 I am also pursuing a minor in Artificial Intelligence.

-I love playing with numbers and working on tough probability puzzles.
+I love playing with numbers and working on probability puzzles.
 This interest manifests into a love for Statistics, Machine Learning and algorithm design.

 I have had the great chance of working under [Prof. Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/) at the [Tata Institute of Fundamental Research](https://www.tifr.res.in/).
 Our research was mainly focused around climate modelling using algorithms, and some high level stochastic climatological physics.
 I explored various algorithms that are(/can be) used for climate prediction at various time scales.